-While all motor vehicle accidents have the potential to be serious, truck accidents are especially deadly.
-Involving 80,000 pounds or more slamming into a passenger car that weighs somewhere in the realm of 4,000-5,000 pounds, a truck accident can result in serious damages, a completely totaled vehicle, and injuries that are permanent if not fatal.
+While all motor vehicle accidents have the potential to be serious, 18-wheeler accidents are especially deadly.
+Involving 80,000 pounds or more slamming into a passenger car that weighs somewhere in the realm of 4,000 pounds to 5,000 pounds, a truck accident can result in serious damages, a completely totaled vehicle, and injuries that are permanent if not fatal.

-Not only are truck accidents typically severe, but truck accident claims are usually very complex.
+Not only are truck accidents involving an 18-wheeler typically severe, but truck accident claims are usually very complex.
 Involving multiple players and trucking companies that are never eager to pay claims in full, a truck accident claim can be difficult to settle fairly.

 Truck accidents don’t just happen.
 They usually occur because of the negligence of one of the parties involved.
 While truck accident causation can vary, most of them are very serious.
 Some of the most common–and most deadly–types of truck accidents include:

-An override accident is similar and involves a larger truck riding over the rear-end of a smaller passenger car when the car is in front of the truck.
-This may occur because the large truck driver does not see the smaller car, or because the truck driver is following much too closely.
+- An override accident is similar and involves a semi-truck riding over the rear-end of a smaller passenger car when the car is in front of the truck.
+This may occur because the semi-truck driver does not see the smaller car, or because the truck driver is following much too closely.

-Blind spot accidents.
-Large trucks have large blind spots that can be critical to drivers’ safety.
-If the driver of large truck does not take care to view the areas around his truck when, for example, switching lanes, an accident could occur.
+- Blind spot accidents.
+18-wheelers have large blind spots that can be critical to drivers’ safety.
+If the driver of an 18-wheeler does not take care to view the areas around his truck when, for example, switching lanes, an accident could occur.

-Jackknife crashes.
-If a trailer comes loose, the cargo within a trailer shifts, or a truck takes a turn too fast, the trailer may swing around to form a 90-degree angle with the truck.
+- Jackknife crashes.
+If a trailer comes loose, the cargo within a trailer shifts or a semi-truck takes a turn too fast, the trailer may swing around to form a 90-degree angle with the truck.
 This is commonly known as a jackknife accident.
 These are often the result of improper loading of the truck, improper driver training or experience, or all of the above.

-When a large truck and a passenger vehicle collide, it is almost always the occupants of the smaller vehicle who suffer the largest degrees of harm.
+When an 18-wheeler truck and a passenger vehicle collide, it is almost always the occupants of the smaller vehicle who suffer the largest degrees of harm.
 Medical bills, lost wages, property damage costs, and pain and suffering are some of the most pressing losses occupants may suffer, and these losses may total tens of thousands of dollars.
 A victim deserves to be compensated for these losses.

 Our lawyers work hard to build your claim and see to it that the liable party pays you what you are owed.
 Parties who may be held responsible for truck accident damages include the truck driver, the trucking company, a third-party driver, a vehicle or vehicle part manufacturer, or a shipper or loader of cargo.
 Sometimes, another third party, such as the party responsible for road maintenance is at fault.
 We will collect all evidence and open a thorough investigation to determine and prove liability.